Akashdeep-k/Akashdeep-k/README.md

 😄 Pronouns: he/him

-⚡️ Fun fact: I learn like dfs
+⚡️ Fun fact: There are 10 types of people in the world: those who understand binary, those who don't

 ### 🔗 Lets Connect!